Cross & Culture 2020

 About John Dyer

-John Dyer (PhD candidate, Durham University) is the Dean of Enrollment Services and Educational Technology and Professor at Dallas Theological Seminary.
+Dr. John Dyer is the Dean of Enrollment Services and Educational Technology and Professor at Dallas Theological Seminary.
 John has been a technology creator for more than 20 years, building tools used by Facebook, Google, Apple, Anheuser-Busch, the Department of Defense, and the Digital Bible Society.
 He has written on technology and faith for a number of publications including Gizmodo, Christianity Today, The Gospel Coalition, and in the book From the Garden to the City: The Redeeming and Corrupting Power of Technology.
 John and his brilliant wife Amber have two bright and hilarious children, Benjamin and Rebecca.

 To see more of John's work, visit his webpage.